1. Because you are rescuing, not buying!

 How do you vet the dogs?

 Each dog that comes to us receives an exam by a veterinarian; DA2PPV, Rabies, and Bordatella vaccines; a fecal test for intestinal parasites; and a Heart-worm test.
-Without exception every dog is also altered (spayed or neutered) and micro-chipped.
+Every dog is also altered (spayed or neutered) and micro-chipped.

 Can you explain your adoption fees?